 Dolphins have sharp eyesight but use echolocation to explore and search out prey when visibility is limited.
 They are extremely intelligent animals and communicate through pulsed sounds, whistles, clicks and body language.

-Bottlenose dolphins usually live in pods of around 10–30 members, but group sizes larger than 1,000 have also been recorded.
-Adult males live mostly alone or in groups of two to three, and join pods for short periods of time.
+Bottlenose dolphins usually live in pods of around 10–30 members, although ‘super-pods’, larger than 1,000, have been recorded.
+Adult males live mostly alone or in groups of two to three and join pods for short periods of time.

-Females mature between 5 and 13 years old.
-After a gestation period of 12 months, the female gives birth in shallow water.
-The calf suckles for around 18 months but will stay close to its mother for several years.
+After a gestation of 12 months, females give birth in shallow water – the calf suckles for around 18 months but will stay close to its mother for several years.

 *International Union for Conservation of Nature is the world’s main authority on the conservation status of species

 Piscivorous – mainly fish, sometimes squid and crustaceans

 Open ocean and coastal shores in tropical, sub-tropical and temperate seas